 In 1992 the Colorado Water Quality Forum was organized so that all those affected by water quality decisions could attempt to find agreement on at least some regulatory issues.
-LWVCO has been a participant in this ongoing process.
-League was also an active participant in the state's Non-Point Source Task Force for over 10 years.
+LWVCO was a participant in this ongoing process.
+The League was also an active participant in the state's Non-Point Source Task Force for over 10 years.

-LWVCO's water policy efforts have included support of proposed legislation that would strengthen the role of the State Engineer in the administration of water rights and groundwater rights, all of which have failed.
-In the early 1990's League supported unsuccessful "Basin of Origin" legislation that would have given some protection to areas where water is diverted for urban use.
+LWVCO's water policy efforts have included support of proposed legislation that would strengthen the role of the state engineer in the administration of water rights and groundwater rights, all of which failed.
+In the early 1990s the League supported unsuccessful "Basin of Origin" legislation that would have given some protection to areas where water is diverted for urban use.
 In the 2009 session such legislation passed.